-The short answer is yes, but it is not likely.
-Feeling as if your heart is breaking is emotionally and often physically painful.
-When your negatively heart is damaged by severe stress it can be temporarily dangerous, or in some cases, fatal.
+The short answer is yes, but not likely.
+Feeling as if your heart is breaking when you suffer the loss of a relationship, job, or someone you care about and love is emotionally and often physically painful.

 High blood pressure is associated with a greater risk of heart attack and stroke.

 A Japanese study showed that many workers have much higher blood pressure when returning to work on Monday.